 Skip to main content

-porter sandbox contains commands for listing, inspecting, executing commands in, and terminating sandboxes in the currently selected Porter project and cluster.
+porter sandbox contains commands for listing, inspecting, executing commands in, monitoring CPU and memory usage of, and terminating sandboxes in the currently selected Porter project and cluster.

 Sandboxes are in a private beta.
 Please reach out to us at support@porter.run or over Slack if you are interested in joining.